About the Author Mr. Charles Bartlett

 Further context might invite older versions of the same texts such as Elizabeth’s Eleven Articles 1559 or the 1549 BCP.
 I’ve found the Henrician standards to be very important in understanding Anglican doctrine, especially w/ the Homily on the Declining of God as well as Article 16, using with the Ten Articles 1536 as well as Henry’s longer catechism, called Necessary Doctrine and Erudition of Man 1547, to assist the interpretation.
 Good hermeneutics demands reference to earlier English texts (especially those approved by royal authority) before going to continental sources.

 Nor is this list of Anglican sermons and other works exhaustive.
 For instance, Richard Hooker’s Ecclesiastical Polity 1597 is an Anglican “must” read.
-We might add many other works such as those belonging to John Wesley, Richard Fields, and Lancelot Andrewes, et. al..
+We might add many other works belonging to a sort of ‘common law’ of the church, like those belonging to John Wesley, Richard Fields, and Lancelot Andrewes, et. al..
 Together these explain not only the ‘right use’ of ceremony but how the first five centuries of the undivided church is properly understood by Anglicans.
-And, while none of this is final, Anglicanism will do best by recognizing these same texts posses a dignity and order that pet divines often lack.
+And, while none of this is final, Anglicanism will do best by recognizing these same texts posses a dignity and order that single pet divines often lack.

 While Anglicans certainly don’t need the present-day British Crown or parliament to cease control of the church, we do need present-day bishops to value the regal accomplishments of the Tudor and Stuart regimes in the church.
 It’s really a honorable memory of our royal nursing parents (1532-1716), and therefore the associated texts approved, that is missing.
 I suggest when we forget them, we forget ourselves.